w3c/epub-specs/epub34/annotations-vocab/notes.md

     ```

 My current preference is to publish this as a note.
 The current setup of the files and the vocabulary information in the yml file reflects that.

-## Generating the files

-If yml2vocab is installed locally: `yml2vocab -c -v index`.
-If not, `deno run -A jsr:@iherman/yml2vocab/cli -c -v index`
-(when running after a change in the `yml2vocab` run `deno run -A --reload…` once to refresh the local cache).
-Alternatively, `deno x jsr:@iherman/yml2vocab/cli -c -v index` can be used instead of `deno run -A` for the remote case.